+The Rectory School has a responsibility to prevent child abuse and neglect of children enrolled in the school.
 The State of Connecticut requires that all school employees report to the Department of Children and Families ("DCF") any and all suspected cases of child abuse and/or neglect "as soon as practicable but not later than twelve hours after the mandated reporter has reasonable cause to suspect or believe that a child has been abused or neglected or placed in imminent risk of serious harm."

 Mandated reporters include all faculty and health center staff, and any school employee, including teachers, administrators, counselors and coaches as well as anyone else under contract with the school who has regular contact with students.
-CARe employees are therefore obligated to report to the State any suspected cases of child abuse and/or neglect.
-In the event that an employee suspects child abuse or neglect, s/he may consult with the Director prior to contacting DCF.
-The Director will immediately notify the Headmaster of Rectory School of any incidents of suspected child abuse and/or neglect.
+After School employees are therefore obligated to report to the State any suspected cases of child abuse and/or neglect.
+In the event that an employee suspects child abuse or neglect, s/he may consult with the CARe Director prior to contacting DCF.
+The CARe Director will immediately notify the Headmaster of Rectory School of any incidents of suspected child abuse and/or neglect.
 A written report prepared by the staff member who witnessed the incident or who suspects child abuse or neglect shall be submitted to the Headmaster within 24 hours.

+The Rectory School supports zero tolerance for abuse and neglect.
 If a staff member of the After School program is suspected of child abuse and/or neglect, the staff member will be suspended or placed on leave until the completion of any DCF investigation as well as any internal investigation, where appropriate.